 Once Nero thought about making a comeback.
 Perhaps he hadn’t given it his best shot.
-After all, people said he’d only fiddled while a city burned.
-Leaders these days, however laughable their view of themselves as new Caesars might be, fiddled away entire countries; some seemed bent on fiddling away the entire planet.
-And without even breaking into a sweat.
+After all, people said he’d merely fiddled while Rome burned.
+Leaders these days, however laughable their posturing as new Caesars might be, fiddled away entire countries.
+Some seemed bent on fiddling away the entire planet if they could.
 Nor did you need to be clever in the least about the business, apparently.
-Any bumbling fool could set fire to whatever he’d been entrusted to safeguard, judging by the number of servants of the people turning their offices into ash heaps.
+Any bumbling fool could set fire to whatever they’d been entrusted to safeguard, judging by the number of politicians and political appointees turning the trust of the people into ash heaps.
 Everywhere you looked, the sight was the same.
-Arson was the new growth industry in government circles.
-If you weren’t burning up the budget on some foreign adventure of dubious wisdom, you could dispense with any pretense to sanity from the start and set the home front itself ablaze, flaunting your indifference to the consequences just to show you had the power to.
+Arson was the new normal in governing circles.
+If you weren’t burning up the budget on some foreign adventure of dubious aim, you could dispense with any pretense to sanity from the start and set the home front itself ablaze, flaunting your indifference to the consequences just to show you had the power to.
 Who dared stop you?
 You hardly needed bread and circuses anymore to quiet your critics.
-Simply waiting them out worked equally well.
-Or merely fiddling away at a higher pitch to keep from hearing the protests or alarms.
-Besides, for every fire you set yourself, a hundred loyal pyromaniacs you’d granted your patronage would repay the favor with a hundred of their own.
-At that rate, there wouldn’t be much left untorched when you finally did decide the party was over and it was time to move on.
-You could all leave town together.
-Some to continue their handiwork in the service of one corporate takeover or another.
-Some to endowed chairs at universities, big bucks on the lecture circuit, or a bigger book deal.
-Some to the eternal bonfires of the lobbying world.
-Some just to lend their practiced skills to whoever promised them the most in return.
-But you, you could simply relax, your work done.
-Maybe sit on the porch down home and muse about your legacy or spend the time ambling around the empty rooms of a library in the sun your followers had no choice but to build for you, searching for a book, any book, to set your match to.
-Wouldn’t that be the life?
-Just like old times.
+Simply ignoring them worked equally well.
+Or else giving a jaw-jutting smirk, a wink, and a thumbs up to your rabid rally crowds as a signal to do their worst to anyone who opposed you (or was it thumbs down)?
+Nero couldn’t remember for sure.
+Whichever it was, if it failed, then merely fiddling away at a higher pitch with each new day would work to drown out any unwelcome protests or alarms.
+Besides, for every fire you yourself set, a hundred loyal pyromaniacs you’d either favored with your patronage or scared the wits out of with unsubtle hints of your displeasure would dutifully set a hundred of their own.
+At that rate, there wouldn’t be much left untorched or many left to complain when you finally did decide the party was over and it was time to move on.
+It’d be just like old times.